openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 ## Guidelines

-Before using the APIs provided by this module to perform operations on files or directories, obtain the path of the application sandbox as follows:
+Before using the APIs provided by this module to perform operations on a file or directory, obtain the application sandbox path of the file or directory as follows:

 **Stage Model**